embali/enimda-demo/README.md

 ## Accuracy

-Using included examples each resized to 300px for its minimal side and current threshold value (0.5), detection rate for bordered images is 81.2%, false detection rate for clear images is 6.9%
+Using included examples each minimized to 300px and default threshold value (0.5), detection rate for bordered images is 81.2%, false detection rate for clear images is 6.9%

-With parameter rand set to 0.05 (5%) detection becomes 10 times faster and these rates are 74-78% and 6-7% respectively, but using rand you may get unstable result for borders attribute - it depends on image nature and structure
+With parameter stripes set to 0.05 (5%) detection becomes 10 times faster and these rates are 74-78% and 6-7% respectively

+Please be notified that using stripes (max_stripes) or frames (max_frames) parameters may lead to unstable result for borders attribute - it would depend on image nature and structure